debarshri/bigmap/README.md

 Allows people to cache objects in these NoSQL database via the native map interface.
 It makes migration of NoSQL databases easy.

-Giving Hazelcast run for its money.
+The idea is also to give Hazelcast run for its money.

 Prerequisite
 ==========